theukedge/shortcodes-to-show-or-hide-content/readme.txt

 * Stable public release

 == Upgrade Notice ==

+= 2.2 =
+Fixed issue with nesting multiple `[time-restrict-repeat]` shortcodes to achieve more complex scheduling.
+See Description tab for more details on how to use these.

 = 2.1.1 =
 Now allows for onday and offday being the same (show content for one whole day, or a part of a single day, every week, or every month).
 Updated show and hide attributes to on and off, for better uniformity.